Snowflake-Labs/schemachange/README.md

 schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.

-If a script contains jinja-style syntax that should not be processed by schemachange, add the comment `-- schemachange-no-jinja` anywhere in the file.
-When this marker is present, schemachange will skip jinja rendering for that script and execute it as-is.

 #### Secrets filtering

 While many CI/CD tools already have the capability to filter secrets, it is best that any tool also does not output